stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### BEN

 Oh, that was-- that felt really wrong that we didn't actually do anything.
-Somebody said, 'two three four' and the song didn't start? [__TIM:__ And the song didn't start.]
+Somebody said, 'two three four' and the song didn't start?

+#### TIM

+And the song didn't start.

+#### BEN

 And I'm like, 'uhh...'

 ------